jbrekalo/accordion-component/README.md

 # The Ultimate React Course 2023: React, Redux & More

-## Solution to the coding challenge: Flashcards
+## Solution to the coding challenge: Accordion Component

 ### About the project